 The costs add up.
 On top of that, there are no guarantees you’ll convert customers, and those you do convert unfortunately don’t come with a special guarantee they’ll stick around.

 A customer rewards program gives them something to stick around for.
 It’s a carrot at the end of the stick that helps you hang on to the customers you already have.
 It not only leads to improved loyalty, it also increases the lifetime value of customers.

-With a strong customer base you’ll spend less time chasing customers and more time building a product your existing members love—plus they’ll look after some marketing with you via word of mouth referrals.
+With a strong customer base you’ll spend less time chasing leads and more time building a product your existing members love.
+Plus, they’ll even look after some marketing with you via word of mouth referrals.

 So we’ve covered what a customer loyalty program is and why you should use one.
 Now it’s time to guide you through the step-by-step process.

 The success of your customer rewards program will depend on the incentives you offer.
 Will it be discounts?
 Freebies?
 Coupons to local businesses?
 New products?

 Whatever you choose, make sure it makes sense for your business.
 For example, it would make no sense for Paperform to give out makeup to loyalty members.
 It has nothing to do with the business.

 But it makes perfect sense for Sephora.
 Their “Beauty Insiders” can use their points to get first access to products, and participate in exclusive events, sweepstakes and even win meet and greets with celebrity influencers.